9th October 2017 - 5 min read

 Although, primarily due to credit mismanagement, some are still convinced that credit card use is bad for you.
 We’re about to reveal reasons why you should in fact use credit cards instead of cash and you will come to find that it may be more beneficial than having money in hand.

-Credit cards on the other hand have statements that allow you to track every little spend (except at the mamak of course!) to better monitor outflow of money.
+Credit cards, on the other hand, have statements that allow you to track every little spend (except at the mamak of course!) to better monitor the outflow of money.
 This of course is a great financial habit to have in being a wise spender.